Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect

-The structure of this Letter is as follows: Firstly, we will introduce the system's Hamiltonian and discuss some of its features and approximations.
-Secondly, we will present a numerical exploration of the system's parameter space, finding both the JC model and the cavity-Unruh regime, as well as the novel \textit{microscopic} DCE regime.
-Then we will present a perturbative justification for the \textit{microscopic} DCE regime, which will lead to a better characterization of the phenomenon as a second-order perturbation theory effect.
+The structure of this article is as follows: First, we recall the conditions of a microscopic model for the DCE and analyze the qubit-cavity system that fulfills the requirements.
+Second, we numerically explore the system's parameter space, finding both the JC model and the cavity-Unruh regime, as well as the novel \textit{microscopic} DCE regime.
+Then, we present a perturbative analytical justification for this latter regime, leading to the characterization of the microscopic DCE as a second-order perturbation theory effect.
+Finally, we conclude with a summary of the main results and our remarks about possible experimental implementations.